 Previously, I posted an article titled Oatmeal Cookies, Unabaker Style along with a link to a handy tool that's worth spending some time to understand.
 In an upcoming post, I'll explain that tool, and perhaps someone will be inspired to give it a whirl.
 It's actually very useful; more and more so as this site focuses in on bread craft.

 This article will discuss the oatmeal cookie formula of course, and how to make it, but it's more than about making cookie.
 I'll discuss some of its ins and outs, and how to alter the formula to your liking, but I also want to explain the formula layout, and some basics of the baking process; stuff that's applicable to all other Unabaker formulae to come.
 Intended to serve as an introduction to Unabaker methodology, this article lends practical advice from a seasoned professional about how to work in kitchens, the essential elements for kitchen & bakeshop order, explains some baker's lexicon, and the format I developed for writing and recording bake shop formulae, plus how and why to use the formula spreadsheet properly.
+If you're in a hurry to eat cookies however, just skip to the image posted below, and then to the methodology near the far end of this post.

 The spreadsheet calculating tool (see the link embedded in the previous post Oatmeal Cookies, Unabaker Style) is the motivating force for starting this site because of it's usefulness for both the home baker and commercial operator.
 Particularly for the beginning baker, it's a very organized method for staying focused on formula, avoid calculation errors, and to begin a formula book (recipe collection).
 It's a foundational element in the forthcoming beginner's guide.